-As well as supporting members through clause-by-clause vetting of any contract, the SoA is campaigning to address the imbalance of the situation through negotiations with publishers and by pushing for legislation along with other creator organisations.
+We are working to address the imbalance of the situation through negotiations with publishers and by pushing for legislative reform along with other creator organisations.

-C - Clearer contracts, including written contracts which set out the exact scope of the rights granted.
+C – Clarity: Clear contracts, in writing, which set out the exact scope of the rights granted.

-R - fair Remuneration.
-Equitable and unwaivable remuneration for all forms of exploitation, to include bestseller clauses so if a work does far better than expected the creator shares in its success, even if copyright was assigned.
+R – Remuneration: Fair remuneration.
+Equitable and unwaivable remuneration for each use/exploitation of the work.
+This should include a 'bestseller clause' so if a work does far better than expected the creator shares in its success, even if copyright was assigned.

-T - Term.
-Reasonable and limited contract terms and regular reviews to take into account new forms of exploitation.
+T – Terms: Reasonable contract terms (including time limits) with regular reviews where appropriate to take into account new forms of exploitation.

 What are we doing?

-The Creators' Rights Alliance have adopted our campaign and we are working in tandem with partner organisations who represent the interests of other creators.
+We launched the C.R.E.A.T.O.R campaign at a meeting of the All Party Parliamentary Writers Group in 2015.
+Since then, the Creators' Rights Alliance have adopted our campaign and we are working in tandem with partner organisations who represent the interests of other creators to press for reform.

-We are meeting with the Publishers Association, the Independent Publishers Guild and many individual publishers to discuss their contract terms.
+We continue to meet with the Publishers Association, the Independent Publishers Guild and many individual publishers to discuss their contract terms.